Aquatic therapy: Applications and effectiveness

-Applications of aquatic therapy include neurological disorders, spine pain, musculoskeletal pain, postoperative orthopedic rehabilitation, pediatric disabilities, and pressure ulcers.
+Applications of aquatic therapy include neurological disorders, spine pain, musculoskeletal pain, postoperative orthopedic rehabilitation, pediatric disabilities, pressure ulcers, and other disease conditions, such as osteoporosis.

 A 2006 systematic review of effects of aquatic interventions in children with neuromotor impairments found "substantial lack of evidence-based research evaluating the specific effects of aquatic interventions in this population".

 For musculoskeletal rehabilitation, aquatic therapy is typically used to treat acute injuries as well as subjective pain of chronic conditions, such as arthritis.
 Water immersion has compressive effects and reflexively regulates blood vessel tone.
 Muscle blood flow increases by about 225% during immersion, as increased cardiac output is distributed to skin and muscle tissue.
 Flotation is able to counteract the effects of gravitational force on joints, creating a low impact environment for joints to perform within.
 The temperature changes, increase in systolic blood pressure to extremities, and overall increase in ambulation are factors which help immersion to alleviate pain.
-Aquatic Therapy helps with pain and stiffness, but can also improve quality of life, tone the muscles in the body, and can help with movement in the knees and hips.
+Aquatic Therapy helps with pain and stiffness, but can also improve quality of life, tone the muscles in the body, and can help with movement in the knees, hips, and back.
+Moreover, research demonstrates that aquatic therapy is helpful to those who suffer from chronic back pain particularly their lower back.
+According to the data of the Visual Analogue Scale, people who utilized aquatic therapy as a mechanism to relieve lower back pain have experienced a decrease in pain and overall a better quality of life.
 Protocols using a combination of strengthening, flexibility, and balance exercises resulted in the greatest improvements in Childhood Health Assessment Questionnaire scores, whereas aerobic exercise did not result in greater improvements in CHAQ scores compared to a comparison group performing Qigong.
-Not only does aquatic therapy help with pain, but can benefit postural stability, meaning it can help to strengthen balance functions especially with people who have neurological disorders.
+Not only does aquatic therapy help with pain, but it can also benefit postural stability, meaning it can help to strengthen balance functions especially with people who have neurological disorders.
 For people diagnosed with Parkinson's disease, aquatic exercise has been proven to be more beneficial than land-based exercise for two important outcome measures.
 The Berg Balance Scale and Falls Efficacy Scale score were reported to have significant improvement when implementing aquatic exercise over land-based exercise.
 These results suggest that aquatic exercise can be extremely helpful for Parkinson's disease patients with specific balance disorders and fear of falling.
+The same concept can be applied to elder adults in need of fall prevention therapy.
+The use of water assists in providing a safe environment that eliminates the fear of falling and aids in strengthening balance.

+For osteoarthritis (OA), aquatic therapy has been shown to decrease pain, increase mobility, and decrease stiffness.
+According to the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) and Visual Analogue Scale (VAS), pain associated with OA has significantly decreased in individuals who performed aquatic therapy.
+Additionally, due to the nature of aquatic therapy, the temperature and buoyancy of the water have a therapeutic effect on osteoarthritic joints.
+This improves joint mobility and decreases stiffness.